dev-ay/LiveProject/README.md

 ### **My Role:**
 My role on the project was a 2 week long sprint, and this readme details the stories assigned to me.
 My most significant contribution was the creation of a fully functional visual Calendar, capable of all CRUD operations, features mouse-based dragging and dropping and resizing for event modification, and features visually responsive calendar events that update based on changes to input times.
 I created backend CRUD methods that utilized Entity Framework to access the database.
 On the frontend I largely relied on jQuery, and utilized AJAX to communicate with the backend.

 Initially I reloaded the calendar after each event update, as that was the most straightforward way to ensure the calendar precisely reflects the backend database.
-However, in the interest of providing the optimal user experience, I decided to modify my program design so that the backend database and frontend calendar were updated separately.
-My motivation for this was to optimize the program for slow network connections and to operate as efficiently as possible for the end user.
-Out of personal interest I continued to make enhancements to the program after my time on the project.
+This approach was not unreasonably slow.
+However, in the interest of providing the best user experience, I decided to modify my program design so that the backend database and frontend calendar were updated separately.
+My motivation for this was to optimize the program for potentially slow network connections and to operate as efficiently as possible for the end user.

+After my sprint concluded, I continued to make enhancements to the program on my own out of curiosity.
+These changes are listed under [Additional Enhancements](#Additional-Enhancements).

-For the highlights of my work on this live project I recommend you jump to the following sections
+For the highlights of my work on this live project I recommend you jump to the following sections:
   * 3405-Implement CRUD Operations on TimeOffEvens
   * 3428-Add Features in TimeOffEvents/Create and Fix Runtime Errors
   * Additional Enhancements